About Leiden University

 State-of-the-art research facilities and exceptional collections

 The equipment is not the only exceptional aspect; the Leiden collections are also truly special.
-Researchers from all over the world come here to access Leiden University’s libraries.
+Researchers from all over the world come here to access Leiden University’s libraries, with it's main library near the Humanities Campus.
 From Asian art to medieval manuscripts, from unique photos from the interwar period to anatomical drawings: it is truly a treasure trove of heritage.

-Collaboration creates opportunities.
-By working together, the university increases its impact and achieves more.
+Collaboration and connection are important to us.
+It is therefore no coincidence that Innovating and Connecting is the title of our Strategic Plan for 2022-2027.
+By working together interdisciplinarily and with strategic partners, the university increases its impact and achieves more.
 This is why Leiden University has close collaborations with countless national and international knowledge networks and organisations in the field of education and research.
 These include universities, social partners, the business sector and the public.

 Leiden University has seven faculties.
 Each faculty is governed by a Faculty Board with a Dean as chairperson.
 The overall management of the university as a whole is governed by the Executive Board.
 This decentralised structure gives faculties the freedom to make their own decisions.
 Our governance culture is transparent and our administrators are approachable.

 Colleagues know each other well.
 Each and every one of them is a driven, talented individual with a passion for their profession.
 The faculties and research institutes are small enough that staff members regularly bump into each other.
 It is an open and friendly environment in which colleagues can learn from each other and enjoy exchanging and discussing knowledge.
 The lines of communication with administrators are also short, and everyone is approachable.
 The university is proud of this and is committed to maintaining this atmosphere.